Annual Technical Report 2005 on Trademark Information Activities submitted by Slovakia (SCIT/ATR/TM/2005/SK)

 The main goal of contact and information points of the Office is to inform the public about where can apply for protection of the results of creative activity, and particularly to inform the general public about the existence of the national institution, which protects immaterial goods, industrial property.

-The Office has opened its new workplace in the building of the Ministry of Finance in Bratislava.
-It offers especially searches in the fields of trademarks, designs and patents.
-In the new workplace, there is a filing room and room for discussions and negotiations .
+Workplace of the Office, which was opened in 2004 in the building of the Ministry of Finance in Bratislava offered especially services concerning the searches in the fields of trademarks, designs and patents in the last year.
+In the workplace, there is a filing room and room for discussions and negotiations .

 VII.
 Matters concerning mutual exchange of trademark documentation and information

 International or regional cooperation in the exchange of trademark information, e.g., in the form of official gazettes

 In 2005 followed the mutual exchange of trademark information in the form of official gazettes between the IPO SR and other offices also international organizations, including the OHIM and the WIPO.

 In 2002 the IPO SR stopped the participation in the joint ESPACE TRACES CD-ROM project (Trademarks of BG, CZ, HU, PL, RO and SK).

 VIII.
 Matters concerning education and training including technical assistance to developing countries

 In September a new year of the Intellectual Property course began.
 The Office’s Institute for Education was established in year 2000, when the Ministry of Education of the Slovak Republic granted the accreditation to the IPO SR for a period of five years.
 In January 2005 the Office has obtained a new five-year period accreditation.
 The lecturers are university teachers, experts from practice and the IPO SR experts.
 An overall number of training lessons extends to 342 hours, out of which 227 hours are lectures and the remaining training hours are devoted to hands-on practical exercising and training.